ofelman/HPIA-Repository-Downloader/README.md

         added Browse button to find HPIA folder Version 1.66
-        add [Sync] dialog to ask if unselected products' filters should be removed from common repository
+        add [Sync] dialog to ask if unselected products' filters should be removed from common repository Version 1.70
+        add setting checkbox to keep going on Sync missing file errors... requires new variable kept in INI file